Publications

 From Aid to Autonomy: How Decreasing Dependency Influences Tax Treaty Renegotiation

-Abstract: Many middle and low income countries have tax treaties in place that are highly exploitative and cause them to lose out on tax revenue, often with former colonizers.
+Abstract: Many middle and low income countries have tax treaties in place that are highly exploitative and cause them to lose out on tax revenue.
 In recent years, countries have increasingly renegotiated tax treaties to resolve harmful clauses and improve their tax outcomes.
 In this project, I ask: why does tax treaty renegotiation occur, and under what conditions are countries able to do so?
-I argue that low and middle income countries are more likely to renegotiate tax treaties when they are less vulnerable to their developed country partner's potential backlash through changes to aid.
-Low and middle income countries face the threat of reduced bilateral official development aid if they initiate tax treaty renegotiation, as this process raises costs for their developed country partners.
-Therefore, I find that the likelihood of renegotiation increases when bilateral official development aid decreases and the number of unique donors increases.
-However, I do not find evidence for alternative arguments that domestic changes to tax revenue are associated with the timing of renegotiation.
+I argue that low and middle income countries are more likely to renegotiate tax treaties when they are less vulnerable to potential backlash from their high-income treaty partner.
+The renegotiation of tax treaties reduces the taxing rights and subsequent revenue of the high-income country, incentivizing them to deter renegotiations and preserve the status quo.
+One avenue for potential retaliation is through changes to bilateral official development aid.
+Therefore, when bilateral aid dependency is high, low and middle income countries are less likely to renegotiate.
+In contrast, when this threat attenuates and dependence on a particular donor decreases, there is a higher likelihood of renegotiation.
+I test these theoretical expectations with panel data on bilateral aid dependency and a two-stage least squares instrumental variables analysis that leverages the exogenous timing of UNSC temporary seats.
+I find that the likelihood of tax treaty renegotiation increases when bilateral aid dependency decreases and the number of unique donors increases.
 These results illustrate an additional pathway by which aid is politically motivated and demonstrate a potentially unexpected benefit of new donors.

 Books